PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_Angular_8+.md

 ## API

 ### Page Views Service
-Page view is the most basic type of the tracked event.
+A page view is the most basic type of a tracked event.
 It represents a single page viewing action.
 #### Methods
 * `trackPageView(customPageTitle?: string)` - Tracks a visit on the page that the function was run on.

 ### User Management
 #### Methods
 * `getUserId()` - The function that will return user ID.
 * `setUserId(userId: string)` - user ID is an additional parameter that allows you to aggregate data.
-When set you will be able to search through sessions by this parameter, filter reports through it or create Multi attribution reports using User ID.
+When set up, you will be able to search through sessions by this parameter, filter reports through it or create Multi attribution reports using User ID.
 * `resetUserId()` - Clears previously set `userID`, e.g. when visitor logs out.
 * `getVisitorId()`  - Returns 16-character hex ID of the visitor.
-* `getVisitorInfo()` - Returns visitor information in array:
+* `getVisitorInfo()` - Returns visitor information in an array:
   * new visitor flag indicating new (1) or returning (0) visitor
   * visitor ID (UUID)
   * first visit timestamp (Unix epoch time)